U.S. attorney gives strong warning to Philadelphia homeless encampment protesters

 Many neighbors have been posting on social media and neighborhood apps anonymously, saying they don't know how and when this will end.

-"I saw it the other day, somebody urinating and basically going to the bathroom in the bushes right at the Rodan Museum," said Neema Mohajery, who lives in Fairmount.
+"I saw it the other day, somebody urinating and basically going to the bathroom in the bushes right at the Rodin Museum," said Neema Mohajery, who lives in Fairmount.

-Many Fairmount residents say they are tired of seeing the homeless encampment outside their windows.
+Many residents in Philadelphia's Fairmount section say they are tired of seeing the homeless encampment outside their windows.

 "For the first time in 11 years, I do not feel safe living in my own neighborhood," said Mohajery.

-"Some of them are very aggressive, unfriendly, they don't want you to look at them, no pictures," said Tom Huber of Fairmount.
+"Some of them are very aggressive, unfriendly, they don't want you to look at them, no pictures," said Tom Huber, a resident in Fairmount.

 "I can hear them fighting at night within the encampment," said Huber.